kfnx/solana-non-custodial-staking/README.md

 - Run `yarn solita` to and sdk folder will be generated at `app/admin/sdk/` to be used by admin web app.
 - modify `.solitarc` sdk output dir and re-run yarn solita to change generated sdk output for another use case.
+*the generated files is not really useful, but lets see.

 ## Misc cli commands

 spl-token transfer --fund-recipient --allow-unfunded-recipient BE9eZ6WSzKekD4pEgkoi3vud1BN1SjgrfsEe8DMQr5Hs 1 tSTW5PWzjDYCjeYEqpZg92PyRv7R733YPx9Diz6BUWr

+### Github Actions

+- Github action will check for build, lint and format.
+- If making changes on an open Pull Request, convert it to draft so that the CI does not continuously run for each commit